 It wasn’t the first or last time Drake would jack a sound for his own personal gain, but as an early supporter of Big Baby D.R.A.M., this one hit close to home.

 The tables have turned, however, as D.R.A.M.’s Lil Yachty-assisted single “Broccoli” has replaced Drake’s “Too Good” as the No. 1 rap song in the country.

 As if besting Drake on Billboard after the whole “Hotline Bling” fiasco wasn’t a sweet enough victory, D.R.A.M. accomplished this feat independently with the help of his major label Atlantic Records.

 Granted, a feature from the self-proclaimed King of Teens Lil Yachty didn’t hurt the prospect of “Broccoli” attaining some sizable success, but once again D.R.A.M. has proven he has what it takes to craft a legitimate hit.

 So, while we wait to see if D.R.A.M can capture to top spot on the overall Billboard Hot 100, let’s take a moment to enjoy the sweet, sweet victory of D.R.A.M. claiming his first No. 1 hit and play that shit on replay until Drake samples it for his next love song.

-Correction: In a previous version of this article we referred to D.R.A.M. as an independent artist, but he is not.
+Correction: In a previous version of this article we referred to D.R.A.M. as an independent artist, but he's not.
 Per his management, D.R.A.M. is signed to a record contract with Atlantic Records through EMPIRE.
-Interestingly, iTunes does not list Atlantic as D.R.A.M.'s label and he is nowhere to be found on the Atlantic Records website.
+Interestingly, iTunes does not list Atlantic as D.R.A.M.'s label and he's nowhere to be found on the Atlantic Records website.